febuniac/SegImage_GPU/README.md

 ```

 ###### Test Material :
-This folder contains .pgm images for testing (this program only works with images .pgm format [removing comments])
+This folder contains .pgm images for testing (this program only works with images .pgm format [removing comments]), some exampole input files and some results examples.